Azure-Security-Portfolio/rbac-jit-vm-access/README.md

 ## Steps Performed

-1. Resource Group Creation
+**1. Resource Group Creation**
-   - Created the resource group SecLab2-RG for isolation and simple cleanup (Screenshot: ResourceGroup-Create-SecLab2-RG.png)
+   - Created the resource group SecLab2-RG for isolation and simple cleanup *(Screenshot: ResourceGroup-Create-SecLab2-RG.png)*

-2. Virtual Machine Deployment
+**2. Virtual Machine Deployment**
    - Deployed Windows Server 2022 VM SecLab2-VM (B1s size) in the new resource group.
-   - Verified VM status and public IP assignment (Screenshot: VM-Overview-SecLab2-VM.png)
+   - Verified VM status and public IP assignment *(Screenshot: VM-Overview-SecLab2-VM.png)*

-3. RBAC Role Assignment
+**3. RBAC Role Assignment**
    - Opened Access control (IAM) and started a new role assignment.
-   - Assigned the Virtual Machine Contributor role to test user at the resource group scope (Screenshot: RBAC-AddRoleAssignment-VirtualMachineContributor.png)
+   - Assigned the Virtual Machine Contributor role to test user at the resource group scope *(Screenshot: RBAC-AddRoleAssignment-VirtualMachineContributor.png)*

-4. RBAC Assignment Verification
+**4. RBAC Assignment Verification**
-   - Confirmed via the Role Assignments tab that the test user had the correct least-privilege role (Screenshot: RBAC-RoleAssignments-VM-or-RG.png)
+   - Confirmed via the Role Assignments tab that the test user had the correct least-privilege role *(Screenshot: RBAC-RoleAssignments-VM-or-RG.png)*
-   - Additionally verified the test user was scoped correctly on the resource group (Screenshot: RBAC-LabTestUser-VirtualMachineContributor-SecLab2-RG.png)
+   - Additionally verified the test user was scoped correctly on the resource group *(Screenshot: RBAC-LabTestUser-VirtualMachineContributor-SecLab2-RG.png)*

-5. Enable Defender for Servers
+**5. Enable Defender for Servers**
-   - Enabled the Microsoft Defender for Servers plan in the subscription as a prerequisite for advanced controls (such as JIT.
-Screenshot: DefenderForServers-Enabled-AfterSave.png)
+   - Enabled the Microsoft Defender for Servers plan in the subscription as a prerequisite for advanced controls (such as JIT. *Screenshot: DefenderForServers-Enabled-AfterSave.png)*

-6. Cleanup
+**6. Cleanup**
    - Deleted the resource group SecLab2-RG, removing all lab resources (VM, disks, NIC, public IP, NSG) to prevent ongoing costs.
    - Disabled Defender for Servers in the subscription after the lab.